 In industry servo motors are knows as motors that can be controlled most precisely.
 Comparing servo with standard DC motors, servos usually have three wires (power, ground and control).
 Power to servo motors is constantly applied.
 Servo controller regulates the current draw to drive the motor.
 These motors are designed for more specific tasks where position needs to be defined.
 Moreover servo motors are used for accurate tasks, for example, to move robotic arm or robot leg within a certain range, move camera to certain object and etc.

-We must mention that servo motors do not rotate freely like a standard DC motor.
-Mostly the angle of rotation is limited to 180 Degrees back and forth.
-Servo motors receive a control signal that represents an output position and applies power to the DC motor until the shaft turns to exact position, determined by the position sensor.
+Although, we must mention that servo motors do not rotate freely like a standard DC motor unless it’s modified for continuous rotation.
+These type of motors do not have a limit on its range of motion and instead of having the input signal determine which position the servo should rotate to, the continuous rotation servo relates the input to the speed of the output and direction.
+However, for most of the servo motors the angle of rotation is limited to 180 degrees back and forth.
+Servo motor receives a control signal that represents an output position and applies power to the DC motor until the shaft turns to exact position, determined by the position sensor.

 Unlike DC motors, to control servo motor PWM signal is used.
 The duration of the positive pulse that determines the position, rather than speed, of the servo shaft.
 A neutral pulse value dependent on the servo (usually around 1.5ms) keeps the servo shaft in the centre position.
 Increasing that pulse value will make the servo turn clockwise, and a shorter pulse will turn the shaft anticlockwise.
 Servo control pulse is usually repeated every 20 milliseconds (depends from servo motor).
 We always must tell the servo where to go, even if that means remaining in the same position.